 The IRLab grew out of the Information and Language Processing Systems (ILPS) group and was founded on September 1, 2020.
 We are proud to have a large and diverse team, with people from over 15 countries, bringing a rich spectrum of perspectives on the challenges that we choose to research.

-The IRLab Amsterdam is proud to be engaged with a number of ICAI Labs: AIRLab Amsterdam, the Elsevier Discovery Lab, and more to come.
+The IRLab Amsterdam is proud to be engaged with a number of ICAI Labs: AIRLab Amsterdam, the Elsevier Discovery Lab, the Mercury Machine Learning Lab, the Police AI Lab, and more to come.

 To contact us, please reach out to the director of The IRLab Amsterdam, Evangelos Kanoulas.